udacity-tom/FSD_MyStore_Frontend/README.md

 ## Notes on the Integration of the Backend API

 Part of the extended requirements for submission are to interface the frontend Angular store to a backend API. **This has been implemented** in this submission with a modified version of the previous [Full Stack Developer Backend API project](https://github.com/udacity-tom/FSD_MyStore_Backend_API).
-The following documentation for installation and setup requires the use of the backend.
-What needs to be done in order that the backend is available for the frontend will be described below.
+The following documentation for installation and setup requires the use of the backend API in order to properly function.
+What needs to be done in order that the backend API is available for the frontend will be described below.

 ## Installation Notes
-Because this project interfaces to the backend API and utilises the cart functionality defined in the previous project both 'Frontend'-the Angular app and the 'Backend'-the node API are included in this repository.
+Because this project interfaces to the backend API and utilises the cart functionality defined in the previous Nanodegree project, both 'Frontend'-the Angular app and the 'Backend'-the node API are included in this repository.

-The backend is located in this repository as a subtree - the simplest, but also effective, method of referencing a seperate project within a single repository. ([Github Subtree Help page](https://docs.github.com/en/get-started/using-git/about-git-subtree-merges))
+The backend is stored in this repository as a subtree - the simplest, but also effective, method of referencing a seperate project within a single repository. ([Github Subtree Help page](https://docs.github.com/en/get-started/using-git/about-git-subtree-merges))

 What this means is:
 To use this application, there are additional steps involved.